oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 Use HammerDB to start a workload.
 At the same time, capture workload information from the cursor cache into a SQL tuning set.

-1. Run the capture script.
+1. Back in the first terminal, run the capture script.
 The script polls the cursor cache every 10 seconds for two minutes.
 Leave the script running and immediately proceed to the next step.
 Do not press CTRL+C.

     ```
     <copy>